Select Page

 Tom Ollendick

-Tom Ollendick talks pediatric anxiety treatments, and especially his early work with one-session treatments that had success rates as high as 75% and long-term success even at 4 years.
+Tom Ollendick talks pediatric anxiety treatments, focusing especially on his early work with one-session treatments that had success rates as high as 75%.

 Jacqueline B. Persons

-Jackie recommends that clinicians collect data to inform treatment and treatment’s progress.
+Persons recommends that clinicians collect data to inform treatment and treatment’s progress.
 She says that data, and those viewed changes, can be repurposed to help develop refinements to treatment approaches.
 Data helps the patient and informs the science.
-She notes that all her own work comes out of the clinical work she does, which is probably what led her to found the Research in Clinical Practice SIG at ABCT.
+She notes that all her own work comes out of the clinical work she does, which led her to found the Research in Clinical Practice SIG at ABCT.

 Patricia Resick